Department Chair Appointment and Evaluation Policy

 8.00 Continuous Renewal

-This policy shall be assessed in seven years from its effective date to determine its effectiveness and appropriateness.
-This policy may be assessed before that time to reflect substantive changes as a result of CSUMB's infrastructure build-out or changes to the CSU/CFA Collective Bargaining Agreement.
+This policy shall be reviewed ten years from its effective date to determine its effectiveness and appropriateness.
+This policy may be reviewed before that time as necessary.

 s/President Eduardo M. Ochoa